Conifold transitions via affine geometry and mirror symmetry: Introduction

 \subsection{SYZ conjecture.}

-Mirror symmetry is usually computed when the Calabi-Yau manifold is the generic fibre of a family $\psi: \chi \rightarrow \C$, where the special fibre $\chi_0 = \psi^{-1}(0)$ is highly degenerate.
-More precisely one requires that $\chi_0$ has maximally unipotent monodromy (or $\chi_0$ is what the physicists call a large complex structure limit point).
+Mirror symmetry is usually computed when the Calabi-Yau manifold is the generic fibre of a family $\psi: \chi \rightarrow \C$, where the special fibre $\chi_0 = \psi^{-1}(0)$ is highly degenerate (e.g. one requires that $\chi_0$ has maximally unipotent monodromy).
 The Strominger-Yau-Zaslow (SYZ) conjecture \cite{SYZ} claims that mirror Calabi-Yau pairs $X$ and $\check X$ should admit ``dual'' special Lagrangian fibrations, $f: X \rightarrow B$ and $\check f: \check X \rightarrow B$.
 This original idea has been revised by Gross-Wilson \cite{Gross_spLagEx}, \cite{G-Wilson2} and Kontsevich-Soibelman \cite{Kontsevich-Soibelman}, who claimed that special Lagrangian fibrations should exist only in some limiting sense as the fibre $\chi_s =\psi^{-1}(s)$ approaches the singular fibre $\chi_0$ (see also the survey paper \cite{Gross_SYZ_rev}).
 This ``limiting fibration" can be described in terms of a certain structure on the base $B$ of the fibration.
 Here $B$ is a real manifold and the structure on $B$ should contain information concerning the complex and symplectic structure of the Calabi-Yau manifold.
 Moreover, this data contains intrinsically a duality given by a Legendre transform.
 The important fact is that the structure on $B$ should allow the ``reconstruction" of the original Calabi-Yau.
 This is known as the reconstruction problem.
 Therefore, finding the mirror of a given family $\psi: \chi \rightarrow \C$ of Calabi-Yau's becomes the process of constructing $B$, with its structure, applying the Legendre transform to obtain the dual base $\check B$, with dual structure, and then reconstructing the mirror family via some reconstruction theorem.
 For instance, in dimension $2$, Kontsevich and Soibelman \cite{K-S-archim}, construct a rigid analytic $K3$ from an affine structure on $S^2$ with $24$ punctures.